10 Must-See Things to Do in Chattanooga for First-Time Visitors

 Location: Downtown Chattanooga, TN

 The Walnut Street Bridge is one of the top things to do in downtown Chattanooga and a must-visit for first-time travelers.
-This bridge was built back in 1890, primarily for automobiles traveling across the Tennessee River.
-Now, it has the label of one of the longest pedestrian bridges on planet Earth.
+Built in 1890, it was primarily for automobiles traveling across the Tennessee River.
+Now, it has the label of one of the longest pedestrian bridges on Earth.

 This bridge connects the North Shore with downtown Chattanooga.
-Along with the stunning views, there are some fine local souvenir shops near the bridge.
+Near the bridge, there are some fine local souvenir shops and stunning views.
 If this is your first tour and you want something unique and economical for your family back home, then this is the place.

-When I visited the place and walked across, I felt the cool river breeze while looking out at the skyline and distant mountains.
+When I visited the place and walked across it, I felt the cool river breeze while looking at the skyline and distant mountains.
 Many cyclists and joggers were crossing me.
 At the end of the bridge, parks and local shops made it a perfect spot to explore.

 Location: North Shore, Near Downtown Chattanooga

 Coolidge Park is a favorite spot for both locals and visitors.
-It is located along the Tennessee River, it’s a great place to relax, have a picnic, or enjoy the views.
-I remember I played Frisbee here with the locals, a good memory!
-In the park, you will find large open spaces and a beautifully restored antique carousel.
+Located along the Tennessee River, it’s a great place to relax, have a picnic, or enjoy the views.
+I remember playing Frisbee here with the locals.
+Good memory!
+The park has large open spaces and a beautifully restored antique carousel.

 Just next to it is another beautiful park, Renaissance Park.
 What makes it different from Coolidge Park is its pet-friendliness.
 I saw many people here with their dogs and cats.
 Another unique thing about this park is Cardboard Hill.
-People come with their cardboard and ride and slide it to enjoy their time.
-Well, I was unaware of this, but if you are reading it, you must bring yours, because these small things make your trip a remarkable and unforgettable one.
+People come with their cardboard, ride, and slide it to enjoy their time.
+I was unaware of this, but if you read this, you must bring yours because these small things make your trip remarkable and unforgettable.
 In short, it is one of the best things to do in downtown Chattanooga.

 8. Tivoli Theatre